Khristina Chess

 Looking for an unforgettable collection of books similar to The Frozen River by Ariel Lawhon?
 As an award-winning author and veteran blogger, I’ve spent over a decade analyzing and recommending the most impactful books that explore difficult and sensitive topics like sexual assault and justice.

-You’ll find detailed reviews of these and ten other favorites in the roundup below.
+You’ll find detailed reviews of many favorites in the roundup below.
 In all of these novels, you will find deep female friendships and characters in intense situations.
 I’m confident that you’ll love these books if you liked The Frozen River!

 Purge by Sofi Oksanen